alphagov/re-build-systems-test/terraform_dns/README.md

-# Reliability Engineering - Build Systems - Customer DNS and EIP Configuration
+# Reliability Engineering - Build Systems - Team DNS and EIP Configuration

-It will configure a customers subdomain and eip, which will allow them to remain persistent as they will be maintained within their own state file.
+It will configure a teams subdomain and eip, which will allow them to remain persistent as they will be maintained within their own state file.

 ## Contributing